core-wg/senml-spec/draft-jennings-core-senml.md

 --- abstract

 This specification defines media types for representing simple sensor measurements and device parameters in the Sensor Markup Language (SenML).
-Representations are defined in JavaScript Object Notation (JSON), eXtensible Markup Language (XML) and Efficient XML Interchange (EXI), which share the common SenML data model.
+Representations are defined in JavaScript Object Notation (JSON), Concise Binary Object Representation (CBOR), eXtensible Markup Language (XML), and Efficient XML Interchange (EXI), which share the common SenML data model.
 A simple sensor, such as a temperature sensor, could use this media type in protocols such as HTTP or CoAP to transport the measurements of the sensor or to be configured.

 --- middle